 My passion and interest in drug design and toxicology instilled a desire in me to gain more knowledge in drug discovery, hoping that one day I will be able to contribute to the health of people worldwide.
 That is how I decided to continue my studies to a higher level and was led to the International Masters in Sustainable Drug Discovery program.
 The program piqued my interest for a few reasons.
 Firstly, as an aspiring pharmaceutical researcher, the program encapsulates the whole drug discovery process and it highlights the need for sustainability within pharmaceutical research and the industry, a topic that I believe is of importance especially nowadays with growing concerns of how development and production of pharmaceuticals may negatively impact the environment.
 I also found the courses that they offer intriguing and fit my interests.
 Third is that the program is jointly organised and offers mobility between 4 universities with outstanding research in life sciences.
 Studying in such universities with such a high quality in teaching and focus on research, I believe, will help me gain more knowledge and prepare me for the future in more depth.
 The nature of the program would also benefit me in terms of social skills, open a larger career opportunity and would prepare me for the working world where I would meet different people from all over the globe.

 As a passionate and hard-working person with a growing interest in learning drug design in more depth, I believe that I will be a great fit for the programme.
 The courses in my previous study have helped me gain basic knowledge and skills on pharmacy that I believe will help me throughout the program.
 Thanks to the Honours College program in university, I also got the chance to carry out literature research on various topics; opening my eyes to the diversity within pharmaceutical research.
 Moreover, during the first half of this year, I worked on my extended Bachelor’s project with the Chemical and Pharmaceutical Biology department of the Groningen Research Institute of Pharmacy.
 The project was about isolating endophytic fungi from three European medicinal plants and analysing whether they exhibit antibacterial effects.
-Not only did I gain more practical laboratory skills from these experiences, but I also got to develop my problem-solving skills, communication, analytical thinking and reasoning.
-Skills which would benefit me throughout the program.
+Not only did I gain more practical laboratory skills from these experiences, but I also got to develop my problem-solving skills, communication, analytical thinking and reasoning, skills which would benefit me throughout the program.

+Notes:

+I think overall this is nearly polished.

+My suggestion would be to have stronger connection between 1) your initial ‘bigger purpose’ for pursuing further studies in Sustainable Drug Discovery, 2) why this program, and 3) how your academic background, skills, research, etc. will contribute to you being a fitting candidate for this program.

+In addition, as I mentioned above, a short concluding paragraph summarizing your essay would be helpful in convincing the reader of your eligibility as a candidate.

+All the best!

 Translational Physiology and Pharmacology MSc (Karolinska)